The big ship is free, but the hard part isn’t over

 “The maritime industry has a very good track record in efforts to increase safety and learn from incidents,” Tylawsky said.
 For instance, after the 1989 Exxon Valdez oil spill, U.S. lawmakers led a global push for safer, double-hulled boats.

 Particularly tricky will be the issue of liability.
-The ship is owned by Japanese company Shoei Kisen Kaisha Ltd but operated by a Taiwanese firm, Ever Green Marine Corp.
+The ship is owned by Japanese company Shoei Kisen Kaisha Ltd. but operated by a Taiwanese firm, Ever Green Marine Corp.

 But the ship sailed under a Panamanian flag, which means Panama will handle the investigation into its grounding.
 Alternatively, Egypt could ask to take over the inquiry.